ethdebug/solidity-data-representation/src/locations-detailed.md

 absolute, given in bytes, and always point to the start of a word.
 In calldata, though, the [start of a word](#user-content-locations-in-detail-calldata-in-detail-slots-in-calldata-and-the-offset) is congruent to `0x4` modulo `0x20`, rather than being a multiple of `0x20`.
-(Note that pointers to structs in calldata from the stack are not actually supported yet; their description here is inferred based on how we can expect them to work.)

 Pointers to calldata lookup types from the stack take up two words on the stack rather than just one.
 The bottom word is a pointer -- absolute and given in